prcutler/paulcutler.org/content/project/silversaucer/index.md

 title = "Silver Saucer"

 # Project summary to display on homepage.
-summary = "A web application built with the [Pyramid web framework](https://trypyramid.com) and Python that interfaces with the [Discogs API](https://www.discogs.com) to interact with my music collection."
+summary = "A web application built with the [FastAPI web framework](https://fastapi.tiangolo.com/) in Python that interfaces with the [Discogs API](https://www.discogs.com) to interact with my music collection."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "project/silversaucer/silversaucer.png"
+image_preview = "project/silversaucer/silversaucer-final.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Silver Saucer", "Python", "pyramid"]
+tags = ["Silver Saucer", "Python", "pyramid", "fastapi", "discogs"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""